March 5, 2024 •David Blauzvern

 Various Intangibles also Drive Employee Ownership Decisions

 Unlike most M&A transactions, employee stock ownership plans offer potential benefits that go beyond a standard liquidity event.
-For many private and family-owned companies, it's hard to pass-up an opportunity to change employees' lives and cement a business legacy.
-An ESOP can represent the ultimate "thank you" to a workforce, and a broader community, that helped a company rise and flourish.
+For many private and family-owned companies, it's challenging to pass up the opportunity to positively impact employees' lives and establish a lasting business legacy.
+An ESOP can represent the ultimate "thank you" to a workforce and a broader community that helped a company rise and flourish.